-0120 Falling Addressed Manual Falling Addressed If no Manual tree falling (falling trees >6 at stump height) will occur under this contract then this observation is N/A Otherwise, Does the contractor understand the need for: Is a qualified falling supervisor designated for the falling site?
-The qualified falling supervisor knows the hazards and the means to control the hazards and can instruct, direct and control workers, understands procedures and the documentation required in regards to manual tree falling operations. (see falling plan below).
-Falling supervisors will be deemed qualified only if they have completed the Falling Supervisor Training course provided by the B.C.
-Forest Safety Council (BCFSC) or are BCFSC certified falling supervisors.
-Are certified, qualified fallers being used?
-BCFSC or Enform Level III, IV Certified fallers: falling cards must be current Is there a falling plan developed? addressing at a minimum: meregency response plan ID# Hand Held Version Form Version 02: Multiple Employer Workplace (applied to Prime Contractor) 0202 Signed Agreement PC Agreement Signed?
+0120 Falling Addressed Manual Falling Addressed If no Manual tree falling (falling trees >6" at stump height) will occur under this contract then this observation is N/A Otherwise, Does the contractor understand the need for: ID# Hand Held Version Form Version 02: Multiple Employer Workplace (applied to Prime Contractor) 0202 Signed Agreement PC Agreement Signed?
 Is a written prime contractor agreement in place (FS1354) for any multi-employer scenarios - whether created by the contractor hiring a subcontractor, or by BCTS adding a contractor to the worksite.
 0203 Prime Designated PC obligations understood?
 Has a prime contractor been established if BCTS intends to create a multi-employer workplace or, if the principal contractor intends on subcontracting?
 Principal contractor must understand the requirements and responsibilities of acting as Prime as stated in the FS 1313 and companion PC agreement 1354, also expectations under WCB Regulations.
-0204 PC Qualified Is PC qualified?
+0204 Designated PC Qualified subcontracting?
+Principal contractor must understand the requirements and responsibilities of acting as Prime as stated in the FS 1313 and 0204 0211 understood? subcontracting?
+Principal contractor must understand the requirements and responsibilities of acting as Prime as stated in the FS 1313 and companion PC agreement 1354, also expectations under WCB Regulations.
 Has BCTS assessed the qualification of Prime Contractor - consider experience, adequate resources, and adequate safety program?
+PC Qualified Safety understood?
+Is PC qualified?
+Designated Safety subcontracting?
+Principal contractor must understand the requirements and responsibilities of acting as Prime as stated in the FS 1313 and companion PC agreement 1354, also expectations under WCB Regulations.
+Has BCTS assessed the qualification of Prime Contractor - consider experience, adequate resources, and adequate safety program?
 Does Prime meet SAFE Company expectations of contract?
-0211 Safety Coordinator Designated Safety Coordinator?
 Has the Contractor designated a safety rep / coordinator, and are they qualified?
+Does the coordinator have contact information for 0211 PC Qualified Safety Coordinator understood?
+Is PC qualified?
+Designated Safety Coordinator?
+PC's safety program is subcontracting?
+Principal contractor must understand the requirements and responsibilities of acting as Prime as stated in the FS 1313 and companion PC agreement 1354, also expectations under WCB Regulations.
+Has BCTS assessed the qualification of Prime Contractor - consider experience, adequate resources, and adequate safety program?
+Does Prime meet SAFE Company expectations of contract?
+Has the Contractor designated a safety rep / coordinator, and are they qualified?
 Does the coordinator have contact information for supervisors for all other employers on the site?
-0212 Safety Program PC's safety program is adequate?
+Does the Prime Contractor's safety program address safety co-ordination and a system or process to ensure compliance within the 0211 0212 PC Qualified Safety Coordinator Safety Program WSBC understood?
+Is PC qualified?
+Designated Safety Coordinator?
+PC's safety program is adequate?
+WSBC Coverage subcontracting?
+Principal contractor must understand the requirements and responsibilities of acting as Prime as stated in the FS 1313 and companion PC agreement 1354, also expectations under WCB Regulations.
+Has BCTS assessed the qualification of Prime Contractor - consider experience, adequate resources, and adequate safety program?
+Does Prime meet SAFE Company expectations of contract?
+Has the Contractor designated a safety rep / coordinator, and are they qualified?
+Does the coordinator have contact information for supervisors for all other employers on the site?
 Does the Prime Contractor's safety program address safety co-ordination and a system or process to ensure compliance within the workplace.
-0213 WSBC Coverage WSBC Coverage confirmed?
 Has the Prime Contractor confirmed the good standing of other employers with WSBC?
 Prime Contractor is responsible to ensure all employees on the worksite have WSBC coverage.
-PC should have a system in place to ensure this occurs (i.e. should have WSBC clearance letters for other employers on site).
-0214 Safety Programs PC reviewed safety programs?
-Has the Prime Contractor reviewed the safety programs of other employers on the site?
-The Prime Contractor should be able to verify that other contractors on site have an adequate safety program, and are following that program.
-0215 Known Hazards Known hazards identified?
-Has the assigned Prime Contractor and or safety coordinator been informed of all known hazards on the site?
-This will normally be addressed via principal contractor's pre work see 1214 providing safety coordinator in attendance.
-This observation intended to ensure the party responsible for onsite coordination will be or is cognizant of identified hazards and intended mitigation approaches to be deployed by contractor.
-See checklist 19-1, information to bidders, road assessment / plan, and any new hazards since advertisement.
+PC should have a system in place to ensure this occurs (i.e. should have WSBC